A-kly/School-Vault/SOC 225/Chapter 4.md

 8. Society should benefit from study findings
 9. Human research should be based off of previous animal studies or previous work
 10. Study should never begin if there is a reason to believe that death or injury may result
+### Declaration of Helsinki
+- In 1964, the World Medical Association established recommendations guiding research involving human subjects.
+- Issues addressed:
+	- Research protocols should be reviewed by independent committee prior to initiation
+	- Informed consent from participants
+	- Research conducted by medically/scientifically qualified individuals
+	- Risks should not exceed benefits